Tangled Paths: A Random Graph Model from Mallows Permutations

-\begin{proof}[Proof of Theorem \ref{prop:sep}]As we are proving a statement concerning a limit in $n$ we can assume $n\geq\left(100/(1-\alpha)\right)^5$.
-We break the proof into three cases depending on the value of $q$; in the first two cases we showing limit in the statement is $0$, and in the last we show the limit is $1$.
+\begin{proof}[Proof of Theorem \ref{prop:sep}]As we are proving a statement concerning a limit in $n$ we can assume $n\geq\big(\frac{100}{\min\{1-\alpha, \;2\alpha -1\}}\big)^5$.
+We break the proof into three cases depending on the value of $q$; in the first two cover the $0$-statement, and the last case deals with the $1$-statement.